-1. First, melt the butter and set aside to cool.
+1. First, melt the butter and set it aside to cool.

-3. In a jug or I use a protein shaker, mix together the buttermilk, eggs and vanilla extract.
+3. In a jug or a protein shaker, mix together the buttermilk, eggs, and vanilla extract.

 4. Create a hole in the middle of your dry mixture and start to add/fold in your liquid mixture.
-I usually add half of liquid lightly mix in before adding in the last of the liquid.
-Now remember, DON’T over mix!
+I usually add half of the liquid lightly mix in before adding in the last of the liquid.
+Now, remember, DON’T over-mix!

-6. Cover mixture with tea towel and pop in the fridge ideally overnight and let your mix do its ‘thang’.
+6. Cover the mixture with a tea towel and pop in the fridge ideally overnight and let your mix do its ‘thang’.

 7. Remove your mixture from the fridge and gently stir no more than 3 times.

-9. Spoon one big spoon of the batter per pancake onto heated pan.
+9. Spoon one big spoon of the batter per pancake onto a heated pan.
 Cook for roughly 4 minutes on one side.
 It is time to turn them over when you see bubbles forming on the top of the pancake and the edges turn color.
-I’ll be honest and say I always stick to a 4 minute timer once I’ve found the right heat at this point as it makes live way easier and avoids the whole too long/not long enough saga!!
+I’ll be honest and say I always stick to a 4-minute timer once I’ve found the right heat at this point as it makes life way easier and avoids the whole too long/not long enough saga!!

 We love pancake Friday in our house it’s a highlight of our food week.
 Check out the pictures below,